Table of Contents

-What Diseases Can You Get from Bird and Pigeon Droppings?
+- What Are the Most Common Diseases Spread by Bird and Pigeon Droppings?

 Pigeon droppings can carry diseases such as histoplasmosis, cryptococcosis, psittacosis, candidiasis, salmonella, and certain strains of E. coli.
 The highest risk occurs when dried droppings are disturbed and airborne particles are inhaled, especially for people with weakened immune systems or those working around nesting sites.